-This alias Expands to Command The name of the current Version Manager command.
-CWD The name of the current working directory.
-PVCSVer The version number of the current command.

 This alias Expands to

+Command The name of the current Version Manager command.

+CWD The name of the current w vorking directory.

+PVCSVer The version number of the e current command.

 LogInSource The source of the user ID.
+The source of the user ID.
 Possible values are:

 HOST LANMAN NETWARE UNKNOWN VCSID VLOGIN WNET

 as the parameters to the LogIn directive. ns that the program cannot derive a user

-Pvcs0SType The operating system type values are: e Version Manager was built for.
-Possible
+PvcsOSType The operating system type Version Manager was built for.
+Possible values are:

 PvcsOSType Value

 Windows Windows

 Linux Linux

 IBM RS-6000 AIX

 Solaris Solaris

 HP-UX HP-UX

-Pvcs0SArch The operating system arch Possible values are: itecture Version Manager was built for.
+PvcsOSArch The operating system architecture Version Manager was built for.
+Possible values are:

 PvcsOSType Value

 Windows 80x86 (32-bit)

 x86_64 (64-bit)

 Linux x86_64

 IBM RS-6000 PPC64

+This alias Expands to

 Solaris SPARCv9

 HP-UX IA64

 System The legacy name of the ho st operating system.
 Possible values are:

 System Value

 Windows Windows NT/80x86

 Linux Linux/80x86

 IBM RS-6000 AIX/RS-6000

 Sun SPARC/Solaris

 HP-UX HP-UX/PA-RISC

-longer matches the value s were changed as part of th , the value returned by \$(System) no shown on Command Line banners, which he switch to a 64-bit CPU architecture.
-So nfiguration files, \$(SYSTEM) now only
+matches the value shown of changed as part of the swit the value returned by \$(System) no longer on Command Line banners, which were ch to a 64-bit CPU architecture.
+So as not tion files, \$(SYSTEM) now only returns

-VCSID value may be different at different points specially before and after a LogIn
+VCSID value may be different at different points pecially before and after a LogIn